-PHASE II - REGIONAL ASSESSMENTS AND STRATEGIES REPORT
+PHASE II - REGIONAL ASSESSMENTS AND STRATEGIES

-Phase II of the Cohesive Strategy was accomplished in 2011.
-This document brings together the three regional assessments, the report by the NSAT, and the Communications Framework for the Cohesive Strategy.
 The three regional assessments are separate documents reflecting the unique context in each of the regions.
-In this document we will bring out the similarities and differences among the three regions and their strategies for reducing wildland fire risk.
-We will include section summaries with excerpts from the content of the regional assessments.
-Additional details can be found by reading the three full regional reports.
+This document highlights the similarities and differences among the three regions and their strategies for reducing wildland fire risk and includes section summaries with excerpts from the content of the regional assessments.
+The regional assessments have expanded discussion and also provide detail on the potential actions and activities identified by the regions for Phase III analysis.

 The CRAFT framework provided a list of 26 questions for the regions to consider as they created their regional assessments (see appendix E).
 The CRAFT questions were selected to identify regional challenges and opportunities and to guide the conversations during Phase II.
 These conversations included forums and comments by stakeholders, and the deliberations of the RSCs.
-By focusing on a discrete set of questions, the regional assessments yield consistent types of information, and allow us to build a national picture from three regional perspectives.
+By focusing on a discrete set of questions, the regional assessments yielded consistent types of information and have created the building blocks for analysis in Phase III.

-The regional assessments describe the overall context of wildland fire and fire response in each region.
+The regional assessments describe the overall conditions and context of wildland fire and fire response in each region.
 They describe the values, both ecological and social, within the regions and the trends and uncertainties relating to wildland fire and risks to landscapes and communities.
-The RSCs developed initial objectives and initial alternatives and actions.
+The assessments identify the unique legal, regulatory and jurisdictional environment in which wildland fire and resource management agencies operate nationally and regionally.
+Utilizing this framework of regional context, conditions, values, trends, uncertainties, and policies and regulations, the RSCs developed objectives and actions and activities in an initial objectives hierarchy for each region.
+The RSCs additionally began work on initial alternatives, or combinations of actions and activities under a defined future scenario, for reducing risk.
+The RSCs will continue this work to refine specific alternatives in Phase III with the added support from the NSAT.